George Hamilton, Comte d'Hamilton: Comte d'Hamilton

-French sources generally call Hamilton not chevalier but comte and once even marquis.
+French sources generally call Hamilton not chevalier [knight] but comte [count] and once even marquis [marquess].
 The Gazette de France of 26 June 1674 mentions Comte d'Hamilton as one of the French commanders at the Battle of Sinsheim.
 This might simply reflect the belief held by the French that he was a nobleman in England, Scotland, or Ireland, or shear cautious politeness from their part.
-The French genealogist François-Alexandre Aubert de La Chesnaye Des Bois mentions Hamilton as a Scottish noble family that gave rise to a Duc de Châtelleraut and mentions Comte Antoine Hamilton but not George Hamilton.
+The French genealogist François-Alexandre Aubert de La Chesnaye Des Bois mentions the Hamiltons as a Scottish noble family that gave rise to a Duc de Châtelleraut and mentions Hamilton's father, George, as Count of Hamilton, Anthony as Comte Antoine Hamilton, but not George Hamilton.

-Many English sources also call him count. Ó Ciardha says he was made a count in February ennobled by Louis XIV, This might simply echo the French use, taking for truth what is maybe a mistake or politeness.
+Many English sources also call him count. Ó Ciardha (2009) says he was made a count in February 1676, ennobled by Louis XIV, This might simply echo the French use, taking for truth what is maybe a mistake or politeness.
 To call George Hamilton the father "the baronet" and his son "the count" is a neat way to distinguish them.
-Sergeant thinks he was made a count soon after he obtained French nationality. Ó Ciardha seems to believe he was made a count in February 1676 after his achievements at Altenheim.
+Sergeant (1913) thinks he was made a count soon after he obtained French nationality. Ó Ciardha believes he was made a count in February 1676 after his achievements at Altenheim.

-No source mentions a territorial designation and none mentions that Hamilton owned land that was erected as comté as was done in some other cases.
+No source seems to mention a territorial designation or to state that Hamilton owned land that was erected as comté as was done in some other cases.

 Death and timeline

 Luxembourg's attempts to relieve the Siege of Philippsburg resulted in many marches and countermarches.
-Hamilton was killed on 1 June 1676 while commanding Luxembourg's rear-guard at the Col de Saverne (Zebernstieg in Alsatian) where imperial troops under Charles V, Duke of Lorraine pursued the French who were retreating eastward to Saverne in lower Alsace.
-His younger brother Anthony succeeded him as comte d'Hamilton, but King Charles and his brother the Duke of York insisted that Thomas Dongan should succeed as colonel buying the regiment from the Hamiltons.
-Despite Luxembourg's efforts Philippsburg fell on the 17 September 1676.
+Hamilton was killed on 1 June 1676 while commanding Luxembourg's rear-guard at the Col de Saverne (Zebernstieg in Alsatian) where imperial troops under Charles V, Duke of Lorraine pursued the French who were retreating eastwards to Saverne in lower Alsace.
+His younger brother Anthony supposedly succeeded him as comte d'Hamilton, but King Charles and his brother the Duke of York insisted that Thomas Dongan should succeed as colonel buying the regiment from the Hamiltons.
+Despite Luxembourg's efforts Philippsburg surrendered on the 17 September 1676.